laxmikant-ainapure/upcxx/docs/upc-hybrid.md

 ## Running UPC++ / Berkeley UPC Runtime Hybrid programs

 Resulting executables can be run using either `upcrun` or `upcxx-run` (or in many cases, the normal system mpirun equivalent), the job layout options are very similar.
+However `upcrun` is recommended for most users because the UPC Runtime controls the overall shared heap sizing (which most users will want to tweak) and `upcxx-run` does not know how control the UPC heap size.
-However for obvious reasons, the model-specific scripts only have command-line options for altering model-specific behaviors of their own model (implemented by setting environment variables).
+For obvious reasons, the model-specific scripts only have command-line options for altering model-specific behaviors of their own model (implemented by setting environment variables).
 If one needs non-default runtime behaviors from both models, then the recommended mechanism is to manually set the appropriate environment variables.
 Both `upcrun` and `upcxx-run` scripts have `-v`